Sick Or Healthy: It’s In Your Thoughts

 23. Evict Your Inner Critic

-We’ve all got one, that voice inside our head that’s so quick to point out all the holes in our silence your inner criticplans, to warn us we don’t have what it takes to succeed and to remind us of our past mistakes and failures.
-I used to call mine “The Committee” because sometimes it felt like a whole group ganged up together to completely overpower me.
-But you can evict them.
 If you’re a gentle person bribe that inner critic outside your head, or explain nicely that you’re the boss and have the final word.
 If you’re a bit blunter you could do as I did.
 Whenever that “Committee” started criticising I’d jump in with “sit down and shut up” before they could get going.
 It’s amazing how quickly you can silence the critic simply by deciding that YOU’RE the one in the driver seat who makes all the final decisions.

 24. Release Guilt

 Guilt is simply homework from your Inner Critic.
 When you reclaim control from the critic you don’t have to carry the guilt either.
-Write down what you feel guilty about, the whole story if you want, and finish it with “I forgive you” (that part’s really important).
+Write down what you feel guilty about, the whole story if you want, and finish it with “I forgive you” (that part is really important).
 Next read it out loud.
 Lastly burn the paper.
 The three steps of this small ritual each plays an important role.
 By writing you crystallize the issue, including your forgiveness of yourself.
 Speaking the words out loud empowers them.
 Burning the paper symbolically releases your guilt.

 25. Listen With Your Whole Self

 Open yourself to someone trying to tell you something, and listen without any judgement and without giving advice.
 Don’t relate what they say to your own experiences.
 In fact just listen, nothing more – unless they ask for your thoughts.
-Listening without engaging your inner critic or your life story is one of the greatest gifts you can give and nourishes your soul.
+Listening without engaging your inner critic or your life story is one of the greatest gifts you can give others and it nourishes your own soul.

 26. Give, And Wish For Nothing In Return